Meet our Android-enthusiast, Alistair

 Once he has set his mind to something, you can guarantee our dedicated and determined Alistair will ensure it is done, to the highest possible standard.
 Alistair has firm values and uses these to guide his decisions and influence his work.

 A strong advocate for the demise of all spicy food, Alistair in fact seems to detest any form of heat and can be found hiding in the shade on any summer's day.

-To all our new recruits we pose a simple question - ‘If you had limitless budget, time & technology, what is the one app you’d build?’
+But now we come to the big question, ‘If you had a limitless budget, time & technology, what is the one app you’d build?’

-‘You could also use it for looking around new places (Google Maps on steroids) and it would be useful for gaming - being able to have a holographic projected map in front of you while you play’.
+‘You could also use it for looking around new places and it would be useful for gaming - being able to have a holographic projected map in front of you while you play.'